kevinfrei/ErgoBlue/README.md

 ## Future Plans

+* Add a default layer setting doodad when the initial bluetooth connection is made.
+Given that the indicator isn't obvious, I find this regularly frustrating...
 * Add an LED or two or three to indicate layer/mode stuff: There's a nice spot for it where the LCD screen went on the Infinity...
 * Upload my Fusion360 project for the wood case